Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Conclusions and discussions

 \section{Conclusions and discussions}

 Within the framework of Einsteinian Cubic Gravity (ECG), we investigated the structure of timelike geodesics around a class of static, spherically symmetric, horizonless compact objects.
 The study revealed that in such purely gravitational, electrically neutral spacetimes, there exist static stable circular orbits.
 These orbits not only allow test particles to remain static relative to an observer at infinity but also correspond to the innermost stable circular orbit (ISCO) within this spacetime.
-If such orbits form part of an accretion disk, their optical images would exhibit a ring which unaffected by Doppler shifts, providing a potential distinguishing feature for differentiating ECG horizonless compact objects from Schwarzschild black holes through astronomical observations.
+If such static orbits exist in an accretion disk, they could, in principle, produce a stationary feature in the image with reduced Doppler shift compared to ordinary circular orbits.
+This might serve as a potential criterion, although detailed radiative transfer simulations are needed to confirm.

-Through numerical analysis, we found that at larger radii, where the spacetime resembles the Schwarzschild solution, the angular velocity $\Omega_{\mathrm{CO}}$ and orbital velocity $v^{(\phi)}$ monotonically increase as the radius decreases.
+Through numerical analysis, we found that at larger radii, where the spacetime resembles the Schwarzschild solution, the angular velocity $\Omega_{\mathrm{TCO}}$ and orbital velocity $v^{(\phi)}$ monotonically increase as the radius decreases.
 However, as the orbit approaches the gravitational center, both velocities exhibit non-monotonic behavior—first increasing and then decreasing until they drop to zero at the static orbit, which is a typical manifestation of the Aschenbach effect.
 This effect has been observed in both branches of the ECG solution.
-Additionally, in Branch 2, when the coupling parameter $\lambda$ is large, the distribution region of circular orbits becomes discontinuous due to the emergence of regions where $D(r)<0$ and $f'(r)<0$.
+Additionally, in Branch 2, the region permitting circular orbits becomes discontinuous due to the emergence of regions where $D(r)<0$ and $f'(r)<0$.
+Consequently, the distribution of stable circular orbits splits into two disconnected domains in both Branches.

-Furthermore, our analysis of the specific energy of particles shows that, across most parameter ranges ( for large $\lambda$ in Branch 1), stable circular orbits near the gravitational center exhibit $E>1$.
-This means that when particles lose energy and transition from these orbits ($E>1$) to the static stable circular orbits, they can release energy exceeding their rest mass.

-In our future work, we plan to study the radiation model of the accretion disk around ECG horizonless objects and explore the optical characteristics of accretion disks that include static orbital rings.